alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 The student survey questions can be clustered into a number of dimensions (for instance, the first four questions are in the 'The teaching on my course' dimension.
 There are eight dimensions, plus a final question on 'Overall, I am satisfied with the quality of the course'.
 The attention of the higher education sector overall is often on the this final question as a simple measure of satisfaction, but there is often notable variation per institution in the dimension scores which can highlight exceptional over or under performance which is not visible in the overall satisfaction question.
 This question also is tightly bunched, with satisfaction across universities limited to a ~10 percentage point range.

+This dataset is normally robust and complete - however, the most recent year's data was affected by a student union boycott of the survey, leading to inadmissible data for several institutions.

 ## Section 3: Methodology
 _which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why._